b-a-b-e-l/b-a-b-e-l/README.md

 ## Hola!
 I'm Belén

-- I’m currently a Front End Development trainee
+- I'm currently a Front End Development trainee
-- I’m looking for a Mentor!
+- I'm looking for a Mentor!
 - 2021 Goals: Master React.js and have fun coding creative projects
 - I'm also into UX/UI design
 - Pronouns: she/her